tsugumi-sys/ppoteka-rainfall-prediction/poteka-data/README.md

 Creating grid data from the observation points data.
 The interpolated grid data and visualized map are saved in each weather parameter directories (e.g. data/rain_image/, data/temp_image/).

+### Selecting training and test datasets.

+1, Selecting test datasets.
+The test case meta file `test_dataset.json` are created and saved in `../poteka-pipeline-pytorch/preprocess/src/`.
+Modify `processing/select_test_dataset.py`.
+Selecting training datasets 2.
+Selecting training dataaset.
+The training meta file `train_dataset.csv` are created and saved in `../poteka-pipeline-pytorch/preprocess/src/`.
+The data selected in test case is dropped so `test_dataset.json` is needed for this process.